KatsuteDev/OneMTA/README.md

 - Run `protobuf.sh`
 - Change all classes to abstract package private and add `SuppressWarnings("all")`

+### Notice About Tests

+- Tests are most reliable around rush hour.
+- Tests may not work during overnight hours.
+- Tests may not work if the selected routes are out of service.
+- Tests may not work it the select stops are out of service.

 ### Running Tests Locally

 For local tests you can use Java 8+, however only methods in the Java 8 API may be used.
 The `src/main/java9` folder should not be marked as a source root.